pixie-labs/opentelemetry-helm-charts/README.md

 ## Install Pixie

-1. Get the Pixie CLI:
+1. Get the Pixie CLI

     ```console
     bash -c "$(curl -fsSL https://withpixie.ai/install.sh)"
     ```

-1. (optional) The CLI installer should prompt you to authenticate with Pixie but if it doesn't, you can auth manually by running the following:
+1. (optional) The CLI installer should prompt you to authenticate with Pixie but if it doesn't, you can auth manually by running the following

     ```console
     px auth login